 Activities & Involvement Opportunities

-ASWU Residence Hall Senators & Representatives: Eli Harris, aswu.vicepresident@whitworth.edu
+ASWU Residence Hall Senators and Representatives: Eli Harris, ASWU.VicePresident@whitworth.edu

-During spring semester, each residence hall elects a senator to serve as its representative to ASWU.
-This student attends weekly assembly meetings at which s/he receives information about university business, policy and current issues.
+During the spring semester, each residence hall elects a senator to serve as its representative to ASWU.
+This student attends weekly assembly meetings, where they receives information about university business, policies and current issues.
 In turn, the senator reports to ASWU the business of their residence hall, along with any student issues that require action by the assembly.
-The senator is also responsible for coordinating hall-specific traditions (e.g., Mac Hall Haunted House, Ballard Tea, etc.)
+The senator is also responsible for coordinating hall-specific traditions (e.g., Mac Hall Haunted House).

 Executives: